Car Insurance for International Travel: What's Covered When You Cross Borders

 An International Driving Permit is a document that translates your US driver's license into multiple languages and is recognized in over 150 countries.
 Many countries — especially in Europe and Asia — either require or strongly recommend one.

 Countries that require an IDP for US drivers include: Germany, Italy, Spain, Austria, Japan, South Korea, Thailand, Australia, New Zealand, and most Caribbean islands.
 Brazil and Uruguay require a specialized Inter-American Driving Permit instead.
+Canada and Mexico do not require an IDP — your US license is sufficient.

 How to get one: